pingcap/docs/TiDB_FAQ.md

 + Not enough throughputs.

-You can grow TiDB as your business grows.
+You can scale TiDB as your business grows.

 + If the disk space is not enough, you can increase the capacity simply by adding more TiKV nodes.
 When the new node is started, PD will migrate the data from other nodes to the new node automatically.